 Due to the ongoing impact of Covid-19, all new recruitment to the Aspiring Chief Executive programme has been postponed.
 We will publish revised recruitment dates when we have further information.

-Applications for the programme are now closed.
-We are currently running the third cohort of the highly successful Aspiring Chief Executive programme.
-This is a collaboration between the NHS Leadership Academy, NHS Improvement and NHS Providers.
-It forms part of a fully resourced, strategic response to the challenge of how we identify, develop and deploy our most senior leaders.
-Together, these three organisations have designed and delivered a programme to prepare those with the potential to become chief executives in the next 12-24 months.
-As well as providing exceptional development, this challenging programme will also assess readiness to take up these demanding roles.
-Those participants who demonstrate their readiness by the end of the programme will gain the NHS Leadership Academy Chief Executive Award.
+A collaboration between the NHS Leadership Academy (as part of NHS England and NHS Improvement) and NHS Providers the programme forms part of a fully resourced, strategic response to the challenge of how we identify, develop and deploy our most senior leaders.
+Together, we have designed and delivered an exceptional development and challenging programme to prepare those with the potential to become chief executives in the next 12-24 months.
+Those participants who demonstrate their readiness to become chief executives by the end of the programme will gain the NHS Leadership Academy Chief Executive Award.

-To date, 10 of the previous 27 participants have already been appointed to lead trusts.
-To hear more about the programme from some of those who have been through our first two cohorts and gone onto step up into chief executive roles, read their blogs here.
+To date, nearly 50 percent of the programme’s graduates have been appointed to lead provider trusts – and two of the current cohort of 14, who are due to graduate in December, have already secured chief executive roles.
+A summary of the full impact of the programme can be read here and to hear from some of those who have been through the programme and gone on to step up into chief executive roles, read their blogs here.